MFA, Columbia University School of the Arts, Film Division

-Organized an Oregon film history conference, May 8, 2015.
-Presentations by Gary Lacher, Steve Stone, Gus Frederick, Ben Truwe, Walt Dimick, Dennis Nyback, Anne Richardson, Sheldon Renan, Brooke Jacobson, Richard Blakeslee, Tom Chamberlin.
+Organized first Oregon film history conference, May 8, 2015.
+Presentations by Gary Lacher, Steve Stone, Gus Frederick, Ben Truwe, Walt Dimick, Dennis Nyback, Sheldon Renan, Brooke Jacobson, Richard Blakeslee, Tom Chamberlin.

 Directed the Mid Century Oregon Genius screening series, Oct.
 10 & 11, 2014 and Jan.
 16 & 17, 2015.
 James Ivory, Richard Blue, Dennis Nyback and Bill Plympton introduce films of James Ivory, James Blue, Harry Smith and Homer Groening.

 Coordinated the panel discussion Four On Blue and kept a blog, Notes On James Blue, for the James Blue Tribute in Portland, in April 2014.
 The James Blue Tribute was a partnership between the University of Oregon’s Schnitzer Cinema and the James and Richard Blue Foundation.